Lucash2022/tv-hub-app/README.md

 <div align="left">
   <h1>Project: TV Hub</h1>

-## In this milestone We will Create the Scrumptious Meals: with APIs:
+## In this milestone We will Create the TV hub: with APIs:

-> In this project, We will structure Scrumptious Meals Website app.
-The goal is to make it more organized by using APIs.
-We will also practice the use of APIs, Module, Jest Test and ES6 syntax that We have learned.
+> The JavaScript capstone project (remember what they are?) is about building a TV hub web application based on an external API(TVmaze DB).
+You will select an API that provides data about a topic that you like and then build the webapp around it.
+The webapp will have 2 user interfaces .

 </div>